adithyarao3103/Schwinger-Model/readme.md

 ![elec_field](elec_field.png)

-## Variational Approximation of Ground State
+## Variational Approximation of Ground State - Seperable Product State Approximation

 [Jupyter Notebook](vqe_gs_schwinger.ipynb)

 Entanglement entropy, which quantifies the amount of entanglement (correlation) in a multipartite system, is a very good indicator of phase transitions.
 It is minimal at regions that are far from phase transitions, and increases as one approaches the critical value of the parameter, with it being maximum at the critical parameter.
 Therefore, one can approximately obtain the ground state as a (separable) product state, for regions far away from the critical point.

 In this section, we variationally obtain the product state that best approximates the ground state for a given set of Hamiltonian parameters, and quantitatively observe quantities like particle density, order parameter and entanglement entropy, and also quantify the overlap between the variationally obtained product state and the exact state, and also the ground state energy difference for different parameters.

 To obtain the approximate ground state, we parameterize each spin-lattice site by three angles $\theta_x$, $\theta_y$ and $\theta_z$ and obtain the ground state of the Schwinger Model by minimizing the energy of the system.
 The variational parameters are optimized using the adam method.